Coloring dense digraphs: Introduction

 \begin{conjecture} For every digraph $H$, there is $\varepsilon>0$ such that if $D$ is a $H$-free digraph, then $\chi(D) \leq |V(D)|^{1-\varepsilon}$. \end{conjecture}

 The conjecture is open even when $H$ is the oriented triangle, $C_3$.
-In fact, it is a strengthening of the Erd\"os--Hajnal conjecture.
-For a comprehensive survey on the Erd\"os--Hajnal conjecture, we refer the reader to \cite{C14}.
+In fact, it can be viewed as a strengthening of the Erd\H{o}s--Hajnal conjecture.
+For a comprehensive survey on the Erd\H{o}s--Hajnal conjecture, we refer the reader to \cite{C14}.
 Given a digraph $D$, we denote by $\beta(D)$ the maximum number of vertices of an acyclic subset of $V(D)$.
 The following is one formulation of the Erd\"os--Hajnal conjecture.

 \begin{conjecture} For every tournament $H$, there exists a constant $\varepsilon(H)>0$ such that every $H$-free tournament $T$ satisfies $\beta(T) \ge |V(T)|^{\varepsilon(H)}$. \end{conjecture}